 The risks are available in ten languages: English; Arabic; simplified Chinese; traditional Chinese; Farsi; French; Korean; Punjabi; Spanish and Vietnamese).

-Before you can attend a Virtual Health Visit, your health care provider will ask you for your email address.
-Your provider will schedule your Virtual Health Visit and send you an email invitation along with instructions on how to join the Virtual Health Visit.
+Before you can be invited to a Virtual Health Visit, your health care team will ask you for your email address.
+Your provider will schedule your Virtual Health Visit and send you an email invitation.
+It will have instructions on how to join the Virtual Health Visit.

 Your Virtual Health Visit follows the same policies and procedures for in-person medical care.
 The policies follow the B.C.
-Freedom of Information and Protection of Privacy Act.
+Freedom of Information and Protection of Privacy Act (FIPPA).
 Only those health care providers involved in your care are allowed to see or hear your personal health information.